FAUSheppy/potaris-next-gen/site/content/de/posts/vpn_https/index.md

     CAPath = /etc/ssl/certs/ checkHost = atlantishq.de cert = /etc/stunnel/clientcert{.p12|.pem|...}
     Workaround for HTTP2

-Using the certificate multiplexing solution, you cannot enable the HTTP2 protocol in nginx, because nginx only allows for the `http2` directive to be a) in a subblock of the `http` and b) the `http2` directive must be in the same v-server as the `ssl` directive.
+Using the certificate multiplexing solution, you cannot enable the HTTP2 protocol in nginx, because nginx only allows for the `http2` directive to be a) in a sub-block of the `http` and b) the `http2` directive must be in the same v-server as the `ssl` directive.
 This is not an inherent problem but a bug/missing feature in *nginx* *(EDIT 2022: Fixed in nginx > 21.0.0)*.
 If you want to use *HTTP2* you have to multiplex the connection based on protocol (or SNI) first, and then multiplex the connections that weren't *HTTP2* (which would include the VPN connection) second.
 Here is a small code excerpt to give you an Idea on how to do that:

     stream {
         ...